BojarLab/glycowork/CONTRIBUTING.md

 * Docs are automatically created from the notebooks in the nbs folder.

-## Wishlist for future glycowork updates (last update: 2022-02-24)
+## Wishlist for future glycowork updates (last update: 2022-03-16)
 #### Urgent
 * add the possibility of drawing glycans on plots (e.g., have SNFG glycans on x-axis for a bar plot etc.)
-* add a function to get monosaccharide composition from m/z values
+* add functions to convert other nomenclatures (WURCS, GlycoCT, etc.) into IUPAC-condensed
 * more and more informative error messages